 In the autumn of 1966 my sister was getting married.
 Personally, I don’t like big meetings, parties or gatherings.
 More than 3 people is a crowd for me.
 She had invited some 250 friends and guests from all over the world.
 How could I avoid such a very unpleasant situation?
 I flew to New York, living at the International Seaman’s Home on a 21 day pass without a work permit or any work in sight either.
 However, I’m usually resourceful.
-I visited the coast radio station/WSF on the 33rd floor of the building in lower Manhattan, not far from the Home.
+I visited the coast radio station/WSF on 67 Broad Street (now called 76 Broad Street) located on the 33rd floor in lower Manhattan, not far from the Seaman’s Home.
 On chatting, I mentioned I was a second class commercial radio operator looking for work on a foreign-flag ship.
 To my surprise, they offered me a job transcribing and printing in clear English the incoming ticker-tape telegram messages.
 Not having a green card, I had to refuse their kind offer.
 On my twentieth day of my visit, they called me to say that they had found a job on board a cargo ship that sailed under the Panamanian flag in the port of Galveston, Texas.
 God had liberated me from my torturers!
 Now I had an excuse not to go to my sister’s wedding the next week!

 In 1966, celestial navigation using a sextant was the primary means of sailing on the high seas, but, unfortunately, that didn’t seem to be among our new captain’s strengths.
 His options seemed limited to dead reckoning, radar or to sailing point-to-point coastal.
 His experience in managing multicultural teams on the high seas wasn’t obvious either.
 To enrich the ambiance, the main transmitter didn’t work and I had to communicate with the Coast Guard using the emergency equipment to send the “old” captain ashore.
 Sailing aboard rusty old tubs wasn’t exactly what I had been taught at the marine school under the United Nations convention on safety of life at sea (SOLAS.)
 However, not a day passed without drama.